- If you can't access a file on your PC, it might be because you don't have the necessary permission to read it.

-Access Denied error in Windows 10 happens when you try to access or work with files and then get either of these three messages:
+Access Denied error in Windows 10 happens when you try to access or work with files.
+This can be frustrating, as it can make you lose essential data.

-If you cannot access your files in Windows 10 due to various error messages, try the solutions listed in this guide based on what error message you get.
+If you can’t access your files on Windows 10 and 11 due to various error messages, try the solutions listed in this guide based on what error message you get.

 1. Folder ownership changes

-- Type the name of the person that you want to give ownership to and click Check Names.
-The account name for the person that you are assigning ownership will be displayed.
+- Type the name to give ownership and click Check Names.

-- Click OK.
-If you want this person to be the owner of the files and subfolders that are contained in this folder, select the Replace owner on subcontainers and objects check box.
+- If you want this person to be the owner of the files and subfolders in this folder, select the Replace owner on the subcontainers and objects check box.

 2. You don’t have the appropriate permissions

-- Right-click the file or folder, and then click Properties.
+- Right-click the problematic file or folder and click Properties.

-- Under Group or user names, tap or click your name to see the permissions that you have.
-To open a file, you have to have the Read permission.
+- Under Group or user names, tap or click your name to see your permissions.

 To change the permissions of a file or folder, follow these steps.